teja-surya-p/datadog/backend/README.md

 - Messages and chats are stored in Firestore collections: `chats` and `messages`.
 - Feedback is stored on each message under the `feedback` field.
+- For Ollama, ensure the server is running locally, for example:
+  - `ollama pull gemma:7b`
+  - `ollama run gemma:7b`